squi-ddy/AirBooks/README.md

 ### Todo
 - Change jar artifact output location
-- rename jarMain to JarMain
+- Rename jarMain to JarMain
+- Reset all controllers upon window exit (causes a buh with SCSController)
+- Split student controller reload function into 3 parts: info, rentalCart, search (rentalCart need not be reloaded upon trash)
+- Use Map optimisation in Main.java too